aesara-devs/aesara/doc/extending/graph_rewriting.rst

    :class:`SubstitutionNodeRewriter`, :class:`RemovalNodeRewriter` and :class:`PatternNodeRewriter` produce local optimizers, which
-   means that everything we said previously about local optimizers apply (e.g. they need to be wrapped in a :class:`NavigatorOptimizer`, etc.)
+   means that everything we said previously about local optimizers apply (e.g. they need to be wrapped in a :class:`NodeProcessingGraphRewriter`, etc.)

 When an optimization can be naturally expressed using :class:`SubstitutionNodeRewriter`, :class:`RemovalNodeRewriter`